-BTEC National Single Certificate in Health and Social Care - Level 3

-Pearson BTEC XDP47
+BTEC National Single Certificate in Health and Social Care - Level 3 Pearson BTEC XDP47

+INTEGRITY • COMMITMENT • RESPECT Who should consider studying this course?
 This one-year course is aimed at students who are interested in learning about the Health and Social Care Sector as part of a balanced study programme.
 It is equivalent to an AS level and supports access to a range of higher education courses when taken alongside further level 3 qualifications.
 No prior study of the sector is needed, but students should have a good range of GCSEs or equivalent.

-Unit 1 - Human Lifespan Development - External examination

-- Human growth and development through the life stages (physical, intellectual, emotional and social) - Factors affecting human growth and development - · Effects of ageing

-Unit 5 - Meeting Individual Care and Support Needs - Internal assessment Learners focus on the principles and practicalities that underpin the foundations of all care disciplines

-- Examine principles, values and skills which underpin meeting the care and support needs of individuals - Examine the ethical issues involved when providing care and support to meet individual needs - Investigate the principles behind enabling individuals with care and support needs to overcome challenges - Investigate the roles of professionals and how they work together to provide the care and support necessary to meet individual needs.
+What units are studied and how are they assessed?
+Unit 1 - Human Lifespan Development - External examination - Human growth and development through the life stages (physical, intellectual, emotional and social) - Factors affecting human growth and development - · Effects of ageing Unit 5 - Meeting Individual Care and Support Needs - Internal assessment Learners focus on the principles and practicalities that underpin the foundations of all care disciplines - Examine principles, values and skills which underpin meeting the care and support needs of individuals - Examine the ethical issues involved when providing care and support to meet individual needs - Investigate the principles behind enabling individuals with care and support needs to overcome challenges - Investigate the roles of professionals and how they work together to provide the care and support necessary to meet individual needs.

 Frequently asked questions and future careers I am not sure what I want to do, why should I study this subject?
 Students will be introduced to the foundations and principles of health care and social care.
 Students can progress into work through degree programmes in nursing, midwifery, social work, physiotherapy, occupational therapy and pharmacy - over 300 career paths available.
 Will the qualification progress to further learning?
+This course is being discontinued after 2024/2025 so students will not be able to continue into Year 13.
+What careers could it lead to?